Home

 On the other side, you have standard two-piece balls that are low spin, inexpensive, and are the average choice for beginner and amateur golfers.

-Then you have the middle - in between the two general types where you will find many kinds of multipurpose balls which provide plenty of distance when hit from the tee, yet gives enough control to the player.
+Then you have the middle - in between the two general ball types where you will find many kinds of multipurpose golf balls which provide plenty of distance when hit from the tee, yet gives enough control to the player.

 Making The Right Choice

 You can use the above simplified explanation of ball types to make the right choice for your needs.
-If you are a beginner then you would obviously want to go with the two piece, low spin ball.
+If you are a beginner then you would obviously want to go with the two piece, low spin balls.

 While you have less control, the fact that your swing should have the ball going straight as possible will alleviate potential bad shots, thereby reducing penalties.